 At the center of all industrial and construction expansion are technicians skilled in the art of joining metal.
-The strength and durability of heavy manufactured goods depend on the skills of welders joining metals with gas-fueled torches and electric-arc processes.
+The strength and durability of heavy manufactured goods depend on the skills of welders.

 This diploma provides students with a primary technical specialty.
-Students completing this credential can, by taking selected general education courses and a secondary technical specialty, have the opportunity to obtain an Associate Degree in Occupational Technology with a major in General Technology.
+Students completing this credential can, by taking selected general education courses and a secondary technical specialty, have the opportunity to obtain an Associate in Applied Science with a major in General Technology.
 Students should meet with their advisor(s) to select the proper courses to meet their particular educational goals.

 |GENERAL EDUCATION COURSES||Credit Hours|

 |ENG 165||Professional Communications||3.0|

 |PSY 103||Human Relations||3.0|

 |WLD 102||Introduction to Welding||2.0|

 |WLD 113||Arc Welding II||4.0|

 |WLD 115||Arc Welding III||4.0|